donatoivan/zendesk-internship-coding-challenge/README.md

 ## Mission Statement

 This is my attempt at a solution for the Zendesk Internship Coding Challenge.
 I decided to use Ruby on Rails as it is the framework that I'm most familair with.
-It also, in my opinion, takes the least amount of steps to setup for the assessor.
+It also, in my opinion, takes the least amount of steps for the assessor to setup.
 I also removed the database that generally comes with a Rails App to make it more lightweight and true to the requirements.
 My decision to use Rails over Sinatra was again to enhance user experience through ease of setup.
 Also I love Rails.